abhinavrajvp/ML-Projects/fish dataset/README.md

 Description:

-In this project i am using machine learning to predict the Fish Measurement.
+In this project i am predicting the Fish Measurement using machine learning .
 The data set is taken from kaggle